Toxocious/Aetherim/README.md

 Included are some very basic examples of how to use this library, all of which can be found in the [./examples](examples/) directory.

 **Windows** [example file](examples/windows.cpp)

 **Linux** [example file](examples/linux.cpp)

 **Mac** [example file](examples/mac.cpp)

-> As of the most recent update, there is no Linux or Mac example files.
+> As of the most recent update, there is no usage example files for Linux or Mac.

 ### Initialization